sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-btp/btp-app-kyma-prepare-btp.md

     > A CLI-friendly name is a short string (up to 32 characters) that contains only alphanumeric characters (A-Z, a-z, 0-9), periods, underscores, and hyphens.
 It can't contain white spaces.

-    > As mentioned above, when you create an environment instance that enables an environment you want to use, the name is generated automatically for you.
+    > As mentioned, when you create an environment instance that enables an environment you want to use, the name is generated automatically for you.
 You can use that name or replace it with the name of your choice.

 3. The creation of the cluster takes some time.
 When done, you should see a `Console URL`, a `KubeconfigURL`, and the name of your cluster.